leezisheng/MCU_Project/Doc/readme.txt

     The project uses STM32F411-DISCO suite as the device side, (1) ADC peripherals were used to collect the voltage value of the four-channel SEMG sensor at a frequency of 2000Hz, and serial port peripherals were used to receive the six-axis gyroscope motion data at a frequency of 20Hz;
-    (2) The serial port is used to send data to the upper computer, and the upper computer is used for frequency domain analysis and real-time waveform display;
+    (2) The USB Virtual Serial Port (CDC) is used to send data to the upper computer, and the upper computer is used for frequency domain analysis and real-time waveform display;
     (3) Do time domain analysis on the embedded device and output the data to the UI screen of the serial port through GPIO analog serial port;

 /*=============================================================code layers=================================================================*/